-She started her first video production business in 2003 at the age of 19, shaping it over the last 17 years into Fire Films.
-Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Winners and Losers, Underbelly, The Pacific, and more.
+She started her first video production business in 2003 at the age of 19, shaping it over the last 18 years into Fire Films.
+Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Underbelly, Steven Spielberg's The Pacific, and more.

 As a health science communicator, Corinne has presented at conferences, film screenings and industry events around the world, including a workshop on the effective use of video for dementia awareness and education at the Alzheimer’s Disease International conference in Japan.

 Corinne holds a Bachelor of Communication Studies (Digital Television Production) from University of New England, and is currently completing a Bachelor of Science at Monash University.

 Jimmy is an award-winning director and post producer who loves being at the forefront of new concepts in technology.